40 Awesome Things to Do in San Pancho, Mexico

 There are a handful of boutique hotels in San Pancho that place you minutes from the beach and the heart of the town center.

-During my time in San Pancho, I wrote an ultimate guide to hotels in the area with the best original, best modern, and best eco-friendly places to stay (click here to read!).
+During my time in San Pancho, I wrote an ultimate guide to hotels in the area with the best original, modern, and eco-friendly places to stay (click here to read!).

 Check out my in-depth hotel guides: